 Tre’s pet parent, Charlene, tosses her thick auburn locks over her shoulder and chuckles awkwardly at her dog’s seemingly defiant behaviour.
-Her smattering of freckles fade behind a crimson bloom over her cheeks as she wrestles with the bundle of energetic dog between her legs.
+Her smattering of freckles fade behind a crimson bloom as she wrestles the bundle of energetic dog between her legs.

 “Honestly, he’s so well behaved at home!”